babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomateAUIFlow.md

 The one exception is **Bento** which has a habit of duplicating elements in the accessibility hierarchy, for example the `loginButton` in the hierarchy above appears twice.
 For this case I would use `XCUIElementQuery` with `.firstMatch`.

 #### Interact with Element
 Now that we have the element, we can interact with it.
-I wont repeat what is already included in Apple documentation.
+I won't repeat what is already included in Apple documentation.
 I will simply cover the two functions we use in out screen object.
 For the password and email field we need to enter the text, to do this we use `element.typeText(text)` the problem with this function is that is requires the element to have keyboard focus.
 You solved this by tapping on the element using `element.tap()` prior to using `typeText`.

 Rather than duplicate this code in both functions we have a *helper* function in *BaseScreen.swift*.
 This helper does a bit more in that it also verifies the state of the button and wait for the desired state up to a specified timeout.